Donald Duck in comics: Comic strip debut

-The Donald of The Wise Little Hen made his printed debut in the June 1934 issue of Good Housekeeping magazine: a single-page ad depicted six comic images of Donald as part of the monthly Silly Symphony section.
+The Donald introduced in the short film The Wise Little Hen made his printed debut in the June 1934 issue of Good Housekeeping magazine: a single-page ad depicted six comic images of Donald as part of the monthly Silly Symphony section.
 Later that year, Donald made his newspaper debut in the comic strip adaptation of that cartoon.
 It was released between September 16 and December 16, 1934, in the Silly Symphony Sunday pages by Ted Osborne and Al Taliaferro.

-Starting February 10, 1935, Donald appeared in the Mickey Mouse comic strip by Ted Osborne and Floyd Gottfredson, in the story "Editor-in-Grief."
+Starting February 10, 1935, Donald appeared in the Sunday variant of the Mickey Mouse comic strip by Ted Osborne and Floyd Gottfredson.
+He would make his daily strip appearance on March 13, 1935 in the story "Editor-in-Grief."
 In the story, Mickey hires Donald as a newsboy to sell Mickey's newspaper, the Daily War-Drum.
 The paper is involved in a battle with a criminal gang who try to keep Donald from selling the paper, which makes him furious and even more determined.
 Donald is there for the happy ending at Mickey's house on May 30, and then disappears from the strip for a while.

 Featured character

 A supporting character in Mickey's strip, Donald came to dominate the Silly Symphony strips between August 30, 1936, and December 12, 1937.
 At the time, Ted Osborne was credited as writer and Al Taliaferro as artist and inker.
 The duo turned Donald from a countryman to a city dweller.
-They also introduced the first members of the Duck family, Donald's identical triplet nephews Huey, Dewey, and Louie, who debuted on October 17, 1937.
+They also introduced the first members of the Duck family: Donald's identical triplet nephews Huey, Dewey, and Louie, who debuted on October 17, 1937.
 The triplets were sent to spend some time with him as guests while their father recovered at the hospital from their latest prank.
 Nevertheless, Donald ended up serving as their adoptive parent.